 The American Buffalo or Gold Buffalo coin is a 24-karat bullion coin that was first sold by the U.S. Mint in 2006.
-Unlike previous American gold coinage, which has traditionally been 22-karat (or .9167 ), the American Buffalo Gold was the first coin minted of .9999 fine gold coin to be produced by the U.S. Government for public distribution.
+Unlike previous American gold coinage, which has traditionally been 22-karat (or .9167 ), the American Buffalo gold coin was the first coin minted of .9999 fine gold coin to be produced by the U.S. Government for public distribution.
 Its production was authorized by the Presidential 41 Coin Act in December, 2005.
-The American Gold Buffalo is minted at the United States Mint in West Point, New York.
-By law, all of the gold used in the production of the American Buffalo bullion coin must be from newly-mined sources within the United States
+The American Buffalo gold coin is minted at the United States Mint in West Point, New York.
+By law, all of the gold used in the production of the American Buffalo bullion coin must be from newly-mined sources within the United States.

 Each American Buffalo coin has a purity of .9999 gold.

-The coin was created in order to compete with foreign 24-karat gold bullion coins.
-Many investors prefer pure 99.99% gold over the 91.67% gold used in the American Gold Eagle; thus, they chose non-U.S. fine gold coins to meet their bullion needs.
-With the introduction of the American Buffalo Gold coin, the U.S. government hopes to stimulate U.S. gold sales and profit from the 24-karat gold bullion coin market that is estimated at $2.4 billion.
-The American Buffalo Gold coin offers investors all the security, liquidity and protection of a world-class gold coin while being backed by the U.S. government.
-Moreover, the coin may be placed in a gold IRA (Individual Retirement Account).
+With the introduction of the American Buffalo gold coin, the U.S. government hopes to stimulate U.S. gold sales and profit from the 24-karat gold bullion coin market that is estimated at $2.4 billion.
+The American Buffalo gold coin offers investors all the security, liquidity, and protection of a world-class gold coin while being backed by the U.S. government.
+Moreover, the gold Buffalo bullion coin version may be placed in a gold IRA (Individual Retirement Account).